Founding legends of the Goryeo royal family: Legends

-Gang Chung, a son of Gang Hogyeong, planted pine trees on Mount Songak so that rocks wouldn't be visible in order to fulfill a prophecy, based on feng shui, that his descendant would unite the "Sam Han" (삼한; 三韓), another name for the Three Kingdoms of Korea.
-He begot a son named Boyuk, whose daughter Jin-ui had a child named Jakjegeon with a member of the royal family of the Tang dynasty; according to the Goryeosa, which cites the Pyeonnyeontongnok, the father of the child was Emperor Suzong.
+Gang Chung, a son of Hogyŏng, planted pine trees on Mount Songak so that rocks wouldn't be visible in order to fulfill a prophecy, based on feng shui, that his descendant would unite the "Sam Han" (삼한; 三韓), another name for the Three Kingdoms of Korea.
+He begot a son named Po-yuk, whose daughter Chin-ŭi had a child named Chakchegŏn with a member of the royal family of the Tang dynasty; according to the Goryeosa, which cites the Pyeonnyeon Tongnok, the father of the child was Emperor Suzong.
 The union fulfilled a prophecy given to Boyuk by a sage that the Son of Heaven from the Tang dynasty would come to him and become his son-in-law.